51Degrees/documentation/src/features/clientsideevidence.md

 The value of such a property should be a snippet of JavaScript code that, when run on the client device, will obtain some extra values from the device.

+@Elementproperties also include a 'DelayExecution' property which indicates if a 'JavaScript' property should not be executed on the client straight away and a 'EvidenceProperties' property which contains a list of JavaScript properties that, when executed, will obtain additional
+@evidence that can help in determining the value of this property.

 # How it Works

-The JSON data management JavaScript will check for any properties of type 'JavaScript' and execute them on the client.
+The JSON data management JavaScript will check for any properties of type 'JavaScript' and execute them on the client or if the 'DelayExecution' property is set to true then the 'JavaScript' will only be executed in response to some user action.
 There are then two possible mechanisms to get these extra values back to the server in order for them to be included in the evidence used by the @Pipeline.

-1. A background callback to the server yields updated JSON data that is integrated into the existing JSON payload.
+1. A background callback to the server yields updated JSON data that replaces the existing JSON payload.
 2. The JavaScript property sets a cookie that is then sent to the server on the next request.